mvdh7/calkulate/docs/modules/density.md

 ## `.acid`: 0.1 M HCl in 0.6 M NaCl

-Calculates the density of a mixed solution of HCl and NaCl as a function of its temperature, at a pressure of 1 atm.
+Calculates the density of a mixed solution of 0.1 M HCl and 0.6 M NaCl as a function of its temperature, at a pressure of 1 atm.

 The function uses a second-order polynomial fit through a series of temperature-density pairs, from 288.15 to 308.15 K, calculated using [E-AIM](http://www.aim.env.uea.ac.uk/aim/density/density_electrolyte.php) (Clegg and Wexler, 2011a, 2011b) with option 'rho, at the total solute mass fraction' and the concentrations: